Natural history of Minnesota: Fauna

 Historic (and modern) loss of habitat, as well as overharvesting, has affected some native mammals to the point of extirpation, including the bison (disappeared in the mid-1800s; the last bison was reported in southwest Minnesota in 1879; a non-wild population exists in Blue Mounds State Park), cougar (though vagrant individuals are becoming more common), wolverine, and the boreal woodland caribou (extirpated from all the Lower 48).
-Whitetail deer and bobcats thrive; the state has the nation's largest population of wolves (specifically timber wolves) outside of Alaska, and also supports healthy populations of black bears, elk, Canada lynx, American martens, fishers, and moose.
+White-tailed deer and bobcats thrive; the state has the nation's largest population of wolves (specifically Great Lakes wolves) outside of Alaska, and also supports healthy populations of black bears, elk, Canada lynx, American martens, fishers, and moose.

 Located on the Mississippi Flyway, Minnesota hosts migratory waterfowl such as geese and ducks, and game birds such as grouse, pheasants, and turkeys.
 It is home to the largest population of bald eagles in the contiguous United States following a large increase in conservation efforts and breeding areas since 1989, with an estimated 30 active nests in the Twin Cities alone.
 The red-tailed hawk thrives in Minnesota woodlands, swamps, and prairies, where rodent populations are high.
 Although they do not nest in the state, snowy owls migrate to Minnesota from the arctic tundra to hunt voles, mice, and rabbits.
 The number of snowy owls in the state in any given winter depends greatly on the winter conditions of the snowy owl's natural habitat, in areas such as Canada and Alaska.

 The state fish, the walleye, is found in all parts of Minnesota.
 The walleye fishing season begins on the second Saturday of May, the time of year when the fish begin spawning.
 Walleye are especially active on cloudy days and after sunset, as well as during the autumn, when they feed heavily to prepare for winter.
 They naturally reproduce in 260 lakes throughout the state, and are stocked in 1,300 other lakes by the Minnesota Department of Natural Resources.
 The lakes contain other sport fish such as smallmouth and largemouth bass, muskellunge, and northern pike, and streams in the southeast are populated by brook, brown, and rainbow trout.